Cesuuur/advent-code-2021/Readme.md

 # Execute

-1º Set up ADVENT_CODE env variable with the day challenge you want get.
+1º Set up ADVENT_DAY env variable with the day challenge you want get.
 Then you only need run the main class.